aornano/ShoppingList/README.md

 ## Features

-- [x] If you set the property ```.rate``` , the basket calculate automatically the total in the currency rate you have setted.
+- [x] If you set the property ```.rate``` , the basket will calculate automatically the total in the currency rate you have setted.
 - [x] If you remove ALL products from your basket you always know the price of each good, in case you decide to not buy a too expensive product for you.
-- [x] Network availability is always showed as well as the last currencies update date
+- [x] The network availability is always checked and showed as well as the last currencies update date.

 Methods to handling goods in a basket :
 ```
     - addGood(_ name:String, imageName:String? = nil, amount:Int? = 1, currentPriceForUnity:Double = 0.0, currentCurrency:String? = "USD")
     - removeGood(_ name:String)
     - checkGood(_ name:String)->Bool
     - getGood(_ name:String)->Good?
     - calculateQuantity()->Int
     - calculateTotal()->Double

+    // You can also simply add a product with addGood("Bread")
 ```

 ## Testing